 Your consent to a third party obtaining or accessing information may be implied from:

 - Your use of any service or application which a third party provides to you, or makes available to you, which involves the third party obtaining or accessing personal information held by us or organisations like us; or

 - You doing anything else which enables the third party to obtain access to the information.

 We provide services to a number of business partners and their customers.
 In order to provide these services, personal information may be used and exchanged.
-The information of these customers is given the same level of protection and treated in the same way as for customers of the Bendigo and Adelaide Bank Group.
+The personal information of these customers is given the same level of protection and treated in the same way as for our customers.

 - The Netherlands